bytex-solutions/snamp/docs/gateways/xmpp-gateway.md

   - `-s, --silent` - do not produce response message
 1. `notifs [-f <expression>]` - enables listening of incoming notifications.
 In this mode the notifications will be delivered asynchronously to the chat in JSON and XML format
   - `-f <expression>`, `--filter <expression>` - _RFC 1960_-based expression that describes notification selection candidate.
 You may use any configuration property in the filtering expression
+1. `hs [-r <resource-name>] | [-g <group-name>]` - displays health status of the groups of resources or individual managed resource.
+One of the parameters is required.
+  - `-r <resource-name>`, `--resource <resource-name>` - specifies user-defined name of the connected resource
+  - `-g <group-name>`, `--group <group-name>` - specifies group name.

-Attribute value and notification object are represented in the same JSON format as defined in **HTTP Resource Adapter**.
+Attribute value and notification object are represented in the same JSON format as defined in **HTTP Gateway**.

 ## Configuration Parameters
-XMPP Resource Adapters recognizes the following configuration parameters:
+XMPP Gateway recognizes the following configuration parameters:

 Parameter | Type | Required | Meaning | Example
 ---- | ---- | ---- | ---- | ----